JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Experiment

 In this section, we present the ablation studies of the proposed methods.
 For all ablation studies, we use \name{}-7B as the base model and 3.5K data for fine-tuning.
 Based on this baseline, we analyze the improvements brought by swap augmentation, reference support, and reference drop.

-\myparagraph{Improvements of Swap augmentation.} As shown in Table~\ref{tab: swap_aug}, swap augmentation can bring comprehensive improvements to the baseline model.
+\myparagraph{Improvements of Swap Augmentation.} As shown in Table~\ref{tab: swap_aug}, swap augmentation can improve the baseline model comprehensively.
 It improves consistency by 5.44\%, which demonstrates that swap augmentation can reduce the influence of position bias and push the judge to pay more attention to the contents of answers.

-\myparagraph{Improvements of Reference support.} As shown in the rows with the matching format of Table~\ref{tab: ref_drop}, \name{} fine-tuned with reference support exhibits superior performance on every metric.
+\myparagraph{Improvements of Reference Support.} As shown in the rows with the matching format of Table~\ref{tab: ref_drop}, \name{} fine-tuned with reference support exhibits superior performance on every metric.
 It demonstrates that the introduction of reference answers induces the judge to rely on external knowledge and addresses the limitation of pre-trained knowledge.

-\myparagraph{Improvements of Reference drop.} As shown in Table~\ref{tab: ref_drop}, baselines can not reach satisfactory performance when facing mismatched formats.
+\myparagraph{Improvements of Reference Drop.} As shown in Table~\ref{tab: ref_drop}, baselines can not reach satisfactory performance when facing mismatched formats.
 With the help of the reference drop, the \name{} can handle both the format with or without reference and achieve higher agreement and consistency.
 It demonstrates that reference drop can address the format bias and avoid the \name{} overfitting to a single format.

 \myparagraph{Ablation of Judging Form} We further evaluate the performance of JudgeLM-7B with explanation-first (Chain of Thought, CoT~\citep{wei2022cot}) or score-first (Ours) in Table~\ref{tab: cot}.
 JudgeLM with CoT performs similar agreement with our score-first baseline but with higher consistency, which means that explanation-first form, i.e., CoT, can alleviate the position bias of fine-tuned judges, but not bring significant agreement improvement.
 As a result, we choose the score-first method for \name{}, which has slightly less consistency but more flexible usage.